Do You Have a Personal Injury Case?

 The statute of limitations for personal injury in Texas is two years from the date of your accident, although there are exceptions.
 If you wait too long to file a claim and the deadline passes, you won’t be able to recover compensation.

-What Damages Can Our Personal Injury Lawyers in San Antonio Recover?
+What Damages Can Our Personal Injury Lawyer in San Antonio Recover?

-Our San Antonio personal injury lawyers can help secure financial compensation for a range of damages.
-These typically fall into three categories.
+Our San Antonio personal injury attorney can help secure financial compensation for a range of losses.
+These losses — called damages — fall into three categories.

 Economic Damages

 Economic damages are tangible, verifiable costs you’ve incurred due to your accident.
-These include:
+They include:

-- Medical expenses — These include ambulance costs, surgeries, follow-up appointments, medication, rehabilitation, and travel to and from the hospital.
-You can recover past expenses and the future costs you expect to incur if you need ongoing treatment.
+- Medical expenses, such as ambulance costs, surgery, follow-up appointments, medication, rehabilitation, and travel to and from the hospital.

 - Property damage.

 Non-economic damages compensate you for the long-term impact of your injuries on your life.
-These are subjective, as you can’t put a number on them in the same way you can with medical bills and other provable costs.
+These are subjective because you can’t put a number on them like you can with medical bills and other provable costs.

 Non-economic damages include: